chimay/wheel/README.md

 map <Plug>(wheel-
 ~~~

 to the prompt.
-You can then browse the plug wheel maps in a special
+You can then browse the plug wheel maps in a dedicated
 wheel buffer.

 To see mapped keys, you can also use `<M-w>:`, and answer :